 Please click on the Category title About This Site (in the sidebar) for more details about this specific blog and a description and map of the Salish Sea.
 We picked the title because it is is about our lives in this magnificent landscape.
 The blog is evolving so that the scope of articles includes our observations of the dramatic high wilderness watersheds that surround the Sea, the vibrant urban areas that border the Sea, and our experiences on Bowen Island.

-Early in the summer of 2006, when we set up this site to experiment with the features of a blog, we were not expecting to write anything very profound here.
-Well, once in a while there might be something profound.
-As a result of using ecto, we found that the blog was growing, and adding to it was easy and fun.
+Early in the summer of 2006, when we set up this site to experiment with the features of a blog, we were not expecting to make this a blog that would last for any length of time, or ever write anything very profound here.
+At first, as a result of using ecto, we found that the blog was growing, and adding to it was easy and fun.
 Now it actually has some content, and I hope you will enjoy poking around.

 On December 17, 2006 we changed the theme from Sapphire to K2 Lite